antwerpes/dc_app_login_sdk_cordova/README.md

 - AndroidX enabled

 ### DocCheck Login ID
 In order to ensure smooth integration and functioning always adhere to using the respective framework.
 Before you can implement the DocCheck Login in your app, you will need to set up a new login in CReaM (http://crm.doccheck.com/com/).
-For detailed instructions please read the technical handbook under http://biz.doccheck.com/com/services/passwordprotection/ (chapter 2.2.3).
+For detailed instructions please read the technical handbook in the download section of https://more.doccheck.com/en/industry/ (chapter 2.2.3).
 When a new login has been created, please add the bundle identifier (for iOS) or the package name (for Android) in the destination URL.
 This process in general runs as follows: topleveldomain.companyname.appname

 Example for input in the target URL in CReaM:
 ```shell